solrbot/logchange-action/LOCAL_TESTING.md

 # Local Testing Guide

-This guide explains how to test the Logchange Action locally without requiring a real GitHub PR.
+This guide explains how to test the Logchange Action code locally without requiring a real GitHub PR.

 ## Quick Start